JonathanSecondGithub/HUAWEI-HCIA/README.md

     The `undo port trunk allow-pass vlan` command deletes a trunk port from the specified VLANs.

 ### b.
 Configure MAC address-based VLANs.
-    The **mac-vlan mac-address** command associates a MAC address with a VLAN.
+    The ==mac-vlan mac-address== command associates a MAC address with a VLAN.

 ## 4. STP